Adobe XD vs Penpot

 Pros

-• Seamless integration with Adobe Creative Cloud and third-party tools
+• Seamless integration with Adobe Creative Cloud apps and libraries

 Cons